Florentia (Roman city): Other buildings

-Therefore, a city more and more important Florentia with Adriano was caught up from the way Cassia and united it to the road net of the empire.
-In 285 AD, under Diocletian it was raised to Corrector Italiae that is capital of Tuscia, the northern Etruria and of umbria and was preferred to older towns like the Fiesole, Arezzo and Perugia.
+Under Hadrian, the increasingly important Florentia was added to the Via Cassia and united with the roads of the empire.
+In 285 AD, under Diocletian, it was chosen to be the seat of the Corrector Tusciae et Umbriae and thus became the capital of Tuscia, northern Etruria and Umbria.
+Notably, Florentia was chosen over older towns like Fiesole, Arezzo and Perugia.